catchmrbharath/IITM-Resume-Class/README.md

+##Important
+*Let me know if somebody from IITM wants to take over the repo and maintain it.*

 This is the work of Siddharth Shekhar.
 If you end up improving it, please send a pull request so that all of us can use it.